zainurrifaim/cation_and_anion_qualitative_analysis/README.md

 ## 📌 Overview
-A Python-based simulator for systematic qualitative inorganic analysis, replicating traditional wet-lab procedures for cation (Groups I-VI) and anion (Groups I-III) identification.
+A Python-based simulator for systematic qualitative inorganic analysis, implementing a modern database-driven approach for cation (Groups I-V) and anion (Groups I-III) identification.

 ## 🏗️ System Architecture